Malawian cuisine

-Malawian cuisine includes the foods and culinary practices of Malawi.
 Tea and fish are popular features of Malawian cuisine.
 Sugar, coffee, corn, potatoes, sorghum, cattle and goats are also important components of the cuisine and economy.

 Lake Malawi is a source of fish including chambo (similar to bream), usipa (similar to sardine), mpasa (similar to salmon), and kampango.

 Nsima is a staple food made from ground corn and served with side dishes of meat, beans and vegetables.
 It can be eaten for lunch and dinner.